Predictive inference for travel time on transportation networks: Proof of Theorem

-The fact that \(\mu\) does not depend on initial conditions, follows from Lemma \ref{thm:slln-uniform} with proof in Section \ref{app:proof-lemma-slln-stationary}.
-Mainly from equidistributing (ergodicity) property of random rotations \ref{lem:ergodic-mapping}.
+The fact that \(\mu\) does not depend on initial conditions follows from Lemma \ref{thm:slln-uniform} with proof in Section \ref{app:proof-lemma-slln-stationary}; this due mainly from the equidistributing (ergodicity) property of random rotations \ref{lem:ergodic-mapping}.
 Results for the second moment follow accordingly. \end{proof}